Travel information for skiing & hiking holiday in the Dolomites

 The final sun rays in the evening create a symphony of colour resulting in a rosy alpenglow, typical of a sensational sunset in the northeastern side of the Italian Alps.

-Other well-known mounts and peaks of the Dolomites in Italy are:
+Other well-known mounts and peaks and photography spots of the Dolomites in Italy are:

 the Sassolungo: Sassolungo (3181 m - 10,436 feet), Punta Grohmann, also called "Sasso Levante", Torre Innerkofler, Dente del Sassolungo, Punta delle Cinque Dita, Cima Dantersass, Sassopiatto, Spallone del Sassolungo